getdirty75/asymetrics/src/articles/malongs-round-up-round-3.md

 Keleketla! is a brand new project by legendary duo [Coldcut](https://en.wikipedia.org/wiki/Coldcut), the visionary founders of essential label [Ninja Tunes](https://ninjatune.net/releases).
 Featuring an insane line-up of stellar artists from London to L.A., Johannesburg to Lagos and beyond, the [self-titled album](https://coldcut.bandcamp.com/album/keleketla) is one of the (rare) best things to happen in 2020!

-Papua Merdeka is a deep Afrobeat -driven call to freedom and independence with words from West Papua activist [Benny Wenda](https://www.bennywenda.org/), and featuring non-other than the late [Tony Allen](https://www.youtube.com/channel/UCv7eyw8x4apOHE9pg4kunPA) on the drums.
+Papua Merdeka is a deep Afrobeat-driven call to freedom and independence with words from West Papua activist [Benny Wenda](https://www.bennywenda.org/), and featuring non-other than the late [Tony Allen](https://www.youtube.com/channel/UCv7eyw8x4apOHE9pg4kunPA) on the drums.

 ![](/img/theasymetrics_keleketla-.jpg)